opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - Programming: I have to cut it down in little pieces -> start by programming an I2C bus scanner!
 - an existing project with I2C bus scanner: [https://github.com/ProjectsByJRP/stm32_hal_i2c_bus_scan/blob/master/Src/main.c](https://github.com/ProjectsByJRP/stm32_hal_i2c_bus_scan/blob/master/Src/main.c)
+- used oscilloscope to see if sensor answers -> it does
+- tried (and failed) writing the I2C driver for the distance sensor API

+### 2019.10.17

+- finished MR course exercises w4
+- finished MR course exercises w3